feathersjs/feathers/api.md

 ### service

 `app.service(path [, service])` does two things.
-Either returns the Feathers wrapped service object for the given path or registers a new service for the path.
+It either returns the Feathers wrapped service object for the given path or registers a new service for that path.

 `app.service(path)` returns the wrapped service object for the given path.
 Feathers internally creates a new object from each registered service.
-This means that the object returned by `service(path)` will provide the same methods and functionality as your original service object but also functionality added by Feathers (most notably it is possible to listen to service events). `path` can be the service name with or without leading and trailing slashes.
+This means that the object returned by `service(path)` will provide the same methods and functionality as your original service object but also functionality added by Feathers and its plugins (most notably it is possible to listen to service events). `path` can be the service name with or without leading and trailing slashes.

 ```js
 app.use('/my/todos', {